Swift Current: Government

 Swift Current has had its own Saskatchewan Legislature district since 1908.
 The current incarnation of Swift Current (provincial electoral district) is nearly coterminous with Swift Current's city limits, excluding only an industrial park on the western side of the Trans-Canada Highway.
 In the House of Commons, Swift Current is part of Cypress Hills—Grasslands, whose boundaries extend to Caronport and Kindersley.
-The city is currently represented by Everett Hindley, MLA, and Jeremy Patzer, MP.
+Following the 2021 federal election the riding is represented by Jeremy Patzer, MP and from 2018 provincially by Everett Hindley, MLA.

 At both higher levels of government, Swift Current is predominantly conservative.
 The city was the home constituency of the first Saskatchewan Party premier, Brad Wall, who won more than 80% of the popular vote on two occasions.
 Federally, its last non-conservative MP was Irvin Studer, a Liberal who represented Swift Current—Maple Creek from 1953 to 1958.

 The city's current mayor is Al Bridal, who defeated incumbent Denis Perrault in the 2020 Saskatchewan municipal elections.
 On the same ballot, two of five incumbent councillors held their seats.
 After 40 centimetres of snow fell on election day, voting in the city was postponed by two days.